byronprice/Perceptron-Model/README.md

 Change the variable "runs" in the stochastic gradient descent algorithm for longer training periods.
 With more and more training runs, the network approaches ~98% classification accuracy.

-See Perceptron_Model.ipnyb for a Jupyter notebook implementing the code, with figures incorporated.
+See Perceptron_Model.ipynb for a Jupyter notebook implementing the code, with figures incorporated.